Agricultural Land Easement

 Vermont Agricultural Land Easement

-Sign up is offered on a continual basis, however, to be considered for funding you must submit an application to your local USDA office by May 1, 2015.
+Sign up is offered on a continual basis, however, to be considered for funding you must submit an application to your local USDA office by deadlines posted on this web page.
+2016 application deadlines will be announced soon.
 Landowners are still encouraged to apply for program funds as soon as possible.

 To learn how to get started with NRCS, visit www.nrcs.usda.gov/getstarted

 Any state or local unit of government, or non-profit organization can apply for ALE funds by demonstrating